Science in Society Journalism Awards

 Prizes

 NASW will award separate cash prizes of $2,000 for writing judged best in each of the categories.
 Only authors or producers listed on the original submission will be recognized by the awards.
-The awards will be announced in October, and travel will be provided for one (1) representative to accept the award at the annual ScienceWriters conference.
+The awards will be announced in October 2025.
 In cases of multiple authors or producers, prize money will be split between the entrants at their discretion.
 However, the prize money is intended for content authors or producers, not publications or news organizations.

 Share